fernandopassaia/app_fullstackdemo/README.md

 (Note: you'll need to setup your envoirnment and have a Device or Emulator running)

 ### Tutorial vídeos on Youtube:
-I've recorded some videos also showing you how to Configure your Envoirnment and Run this App.
+I've recorded some videos also showing you how to Run this App.
 Just go to these channel:
 <li>https://www.youtube.com/channel/UCFzZD9snKFKZAx-FwL6SpeQ</li>

-#
-### Published ONLINE System - if you just want to see it as a user, not a developer:
-If you just want to **TEST** this system as a USER, without setting (or having) an envoirnment, we've published it **ONLINE**.
-This system is published and ONLINE for test with the same user account below.
-You can test the Panel, create an account for you, and also there's an APK that you can download, install on your device or an emulator, login and see it working.
-Feel free at:

-<li>www.futuradata.com.br/appfullstackdemo/panel (Angular Panel - Login/Pass: admin > admin)</li>
-<li>www.futuradata.com.br/appfullstackdemo.apk (you can download an run on your device, same login)</li>
-<li>www.futuradata.com.br/appfullstackdemo/backend (you can use Insomnia to test the API)</li>
+### If you like this project, follow us and give a star :sunglasses: :computer:

 #
 ### Additional Info: